udithasathsara/my_todo_app/README.md

 -This is a small React application that allows users to manage a list of tasks.
 Users can add, edit, delete, and mark tasks as completed.
 Additionally, tasks can be filtered based on their status.

 #Features

--Task List: Displays tasks with the following fields:
+-Task List: Displays tasks with the following fields -Task Name
--Task Name
 -Description
 -Status (Completed/Not Completed)